 Incompletes appear on your transcript as the letter “I.”

-Incompletes require a contract
+Incompletes require a contract with your instructor

 For graduate and professional students